carmine560/trading-assistant/README.md

 configuration, you should not use these configurations without understanding them.

-> **Note**: I tested these examples in an environment with 1080p resolution, a
+> **Note**: I tested these examples in the environment with 1080p resolution,
-> maximized ‘Watchlists’ window, a left-snapped ‘Summary’ window, and a
+> the maximized ‘Watchlists’ window, the left-snapped ‘Summary’ window, and the
 > right-snapped ‘Chart’ window.
 Additionally, my Hyper SBI 2 settings differ
 > from the default settings.